 Almost Dead Guy: A dog named Kurobe delivers a message to Cross and Moss that the fourth and fifth platon have been killed, before dying himself.

 Averted when Ben goes blind and has to pick a new leader for the pack.
-According to both him and Akame, anyone in the pack have the strength to be a leader, but Ben wants one who also have "determination and a strong sense of justice".
+According to both him and Akame, anyone in the pack have the strength to be a leader, but Ben wants someone who also have "determination and a strong sense of justice".
 The choice goes to Gin, despite him probably being (at least one of) the youngest of them.
 Of course he still turns out to be among the strongest on many occasions.

 Badass Grandpa: Gohei, who is for some reason even called grandpa by people who are in no way related to him.